Water and Gratitude

 I am sitting at my computer desk, looking out at my view of the water in Buttermilk Bay, which is on the uppermost part of Buzzards Bay on the southeastern coast of Massachusetts, USA.

-I moved here this past April, after having purchased a tiny beach cottage that I had meant to use for a summer place.
-It seemed like a fine idea until I added up all the costs of keeping up two homes, which became untenable.
+I moved here in 2012, after having purchased a tiny beach cottage that I had meant to use for a summer place.
+It seemed like a fine idea until I added up all the costs of renovating it and keeping up two homes (both condos, with fees), which became untenable.
 I decided to live here with this view and enjoy the totally different lifestyle it offered as long as I could.

 Yes, this picture is what I see out my “office” window, my office being no more than a few square feet in the main room of the cottage.

 And every day when I walk down to the beach with its clean water — walking no more 200 feet to get there — I am reminded again of how lucky I am and how grateful I am to be able to live here, in this small community, right on the water that gives me such peace.

 😊 In this country, which, with all its flaws, is still magnificent.